eggjs/egg-view/README.md

 };
 ```

-The method receive three arguments, `renderString` will pass tpl as the first argument instead of name in `render`.
+These methods receive three arguments, `renderString` will pass tpl as the first argument instead of name in `render`.

+`render(name, locals, viewOptions)`

 - name: the file path that can resolve from root (`app/view` by default)
 - locals: data used by template
-- config: the view config for every render, it can override the view default config. so plugin should implement it if it has config.
+- viewOptions: the view options for each render, it can override the view default config in `config/config.default.js`.
+Plugin should implement it if it has config.

+`renderString(tpl, locals, viewOptions)`

 - tpl: the template string instead of the file, using in `renderString`
+- locals: same as `render`
+- viewOptions: same as `render`

 ### Register